 The Subscription and Recurring Payments from Magento 2 is one of the featured tools that helps you to analyze your subscription data and manage your system better!

-The subscription business model is now spreading across different industries: cosmetics, learning English, job hunting, movie, you name it.
+The subscription business model is now spreading across different industries: cosmetics, learning English, job hunting, movies, you name it.
 The recurring payment system is placed at its core.
-Building the right payment system that works well with your business is a challenge.
+Building the right payment integration that works well with your business is a challenge.
 Who doesn’t have a challenge in doing business?
 Luckily, we have built a functional tool to conquer the challenge you are facing: unlimited subscription templates, trial plans, no manual tasks, manage subscribers’ profiles, and many more!